 If you have any queries, please contact the two members of staff in our office at 2/2A Main Avenue.
 They can be contacted by email: firstname.lastname@example.org or phone: 01923 835535 and will be glad to answer your questions.

 Things to remember when selling a freehold property on the Estate:

-After agreeing a sale, you should provide the Moor Park office with the name of the purchaser, together with the contact details of your solicitor and the purchaser’s solicitor.
-This will enable the appropriate paperwork to be done to transfer your Membership as part of the sale contract and ensure that transfer occurs on completion of the sale.
+At the time of agreeing a sale, you should provide the Moor Park office with details of the purchaser and their solicitor, together with your solicitor’s contact details.
+This will enable the appropriate paperwork to be carried out to effect the transfer as part of the sale contract and ensure this happens on completion of the sale.

 If you decide to rent out your house, please ensure that you let the Office have details of your address so that you still receive all mail relevant to Members of the Company.